Let’s Build Better Products

 These are the types of questions that product managers and marketers need answers to every day.

-Last year, we announced the Behavioral Layer — analysis features that make it possible for product managers to answer complex behavioral questions, like which user actions lead to retention, in just a few clicks.
+Last year, — analysis features that make it possible for product managers to answer complex behavioral questions, like which user actions lead to retention, in just a few clicks.
 These types of analyses were previously only done at companies with advanced in-house growth teams (like Facebook and Uber) because of how difficult and time-consuming they were.

 We wanted to make it easier for other companies to actually ask those questions.
 However, while some of our users love these features, we discovered (by looking at our user behavior data!) that many of those without an analytics background weren’t taking full advantage of the behavioral analyses.